boostorg/beast/README.md

-    bin/            Create this to hold executables and project files bin64/          Create this to hold 64-bit Windows executables and project files doc/            Source code and scripts for the documentation include/        Where the header files live
+    bin/            Create this to hold executables and project files bin64/          Create this to hold 64-bit Windows executables and project files doc/            Source code and scripts for the documentation include/        Where the header files are located example/        Self contained example programs
-    extras/         Additional APIs, may change
-    example/        Self contained example programs
     meta/           Metadata for Boost integration
-    scripts/        Small scripts used with CI systems test/           Unit tests
+    test/           The unit tests for Beast
+    tools/          Scripts used for CI testing
 ```

 ## Usage